aidanjgriffiths/Voice_Recognition_Model/fastAI_installation.md

 # linux only, install jupyter for running notebooks locally
 conda install jupyter

-# this is a fastai tool that allows developers to develop libraries within jupyter.
+# this is a fastai tool that allows developers to develop libraries within jupyter
 pip install nbdev

-# install repo paths for environment.
+# install repo paths for environment
 cd /path/to/fastai
 pip install -e .
 ```